kevinfaveri/oldschool-react/README.md

-This project will be a fully featured React boilerplate with the theme: Old Scholl Game Library.
+Boilerplate project for learning and testing new React (& aux Tools) with the theme: Old Scholl Game Library.

 ## Branchs